vonacht/cd2-docs/docs/faq.md

 * A: Drag and drop the zip file into MINT and press install mods.
 You do not need to extract the pak from the zip to install.
 <br/>
 * **Q: Do clients need CD2 to play in my CD2 lobby?**
 * A: Clients only need CD2 if you use certain features.
 For instance, difficulties that use the Enemies module will require that all clients have CD2.
-If the EnemiesNoSync is used instead, clients will no longer need CD2.
+If the EnemiesNoSync module is used instead, clients will no longer need CD2.
 [On Pubbing With CD2](https://docs.google.com/document/d/1ShytNpPJF56XojjrTofA9DCkBXCzqBH2W-aFaLgbk30/edit?tab=t.0#heading=h.ithv7n4jcboa) is a guide by @Spy detailing which CD2 features are incompatible with pubbing and is a recommended read.
 <br/>
 * **Q: Why aren't my original CD1 difficulties compatible with CD2?**